 Slacktivism in the real world

 A bit of a different example, offline, is wearing a ribbon on your shirt or a specific color on a certain day in support of a cause.
-Though it may be a form of slacktivism according to the UN definition, it still gets people asking, “what’s this all about?” and gives the wearer an opportunity to talk more about the cause they care about.
+Though it may be a form of slacktivism according to the UN definition, it still gets people asking, “what’s this all about?”
+It gives the wearer an opportunity to talk more about the cause they care about.
 Supporters are inviting others into a real conversation about why they’re wearing it, and why the cause is important, as opposed to liking a Facebook page.

 Lack of skin in the game

 A University of British Columbia study showed that “when consumers gave public support, they were no more likely to provide more meaningful support for the cause than if someone was just randomly asked for the larger request.”
 In other words, the factor in what level a person engages in with a cause is if their actions are private or public.
-Public actions would be social media posts, while private actions would be things like donating or volunteering.
+Public actions would be social media posts.
+While private actions would be things like donating or volunteering.

-Though slacktivism may inspire, according to a study done by researchers at Michigan State University, it normally only reaches to other low-cost, low-risk solutions like signing an online petition but not contributing any money.
+Though slacktivism may inspire, according to a study done by researchers at Michigan State University.
+It normally only reaches to other low-cost, low-risk solutions like signing an online petition but not contributing any money.

 The inverse effect

 Another problem that has been argued is that slacktivism may actually hurt a person’s propensity to protest for change or volunteer for an organization because slacktivism is easy and used as a substitute.
 With 2014’s #BringBackOurGirls campaign to save the 200 Nigerian girls who were kidnapped by Boko Haram, millions of people (even celebrities) participated in posts using the hashtag.
 It sounds like a recipe for big change, but a year later, the girls were still missing and use of the hashtag had dwindled.
 So though millions contributed to the campaign on social media, little actual effort was taken by the same supporters.